 I hope that after reading this you’re now as excited about Tantra as I am!
 It truly is a rich and diverse tradition with that has influenced so many of the religions and spiritual practices we know today.

 I’ll be sharing more on the history of Tantra and how to begin your Tantric practice in the upcoming weeks.
 To get notified of new blog posts, subscribe to the newsletter.
-If you’re ready to dive in now and don’t want to wait any longer, get the free Sensual Refresher kit to begin your Tantric and conscious sexuality practice.
+If you’re ready to dive in now and don’t want to wait any longer, Get 10% off the Sensual Refresher Kit – use code PLAY at checkout to begin your Tantric and conscious sexuality practice.

 I’m here to help wild-hearted women just like you recover their original soul essence, fall deeper in love, and experience their sacred sexuality ❤️ If you’ve got questions about the information shared in this post or about PUSSY ACADEMY, drop me a line and let’s chat!